programmiri/gatsby-timeship/emails-Rubys_TimeShip/005/add_d_year.md

 «YARR!
 A trip!
 A trip!
 Kiwi wants a trip!» Croaks Kiwi.

-«Ok. bring me a gift from the future.
+«Ok.
+Bring me a gift from the future.
 Bye bye bird!» Says Captain Swizec.